 Some of the most valuable books in my library do not fit into a nice category, and yet they really are a great addition for every trader's library.
 Below are a couple you should consider if you want to round out your collection.

 Jack Schwager has spent his career now interviewing great traders and learning from their successes.
 His “Market Wizards” series is in my opinion a must for ever trader.
 He has now released several in the series and some of the older ones have been updated to newer editions as well.
 I recommend all of them.

 So there you have it - that would be a pretty powerful trading library.
-Maybe I will add to it in the future but I think if you could have all of these books as a reference stuck on an island, well you could probably piece it together again how to trade.
+Perhaps I will add to it in the future and maybe I will eventually get around to writing my own book, but until then, if I were stranded on a desert island and forgot everything I know about trading, I could probably piece it back together with these books and learn how to trade again.

 The bad news is this collection of books is going to set you back quite a bit - then you still have to read them.
 And then you still have to interpret them.

 The good news is you’re not stuck on an island and if you just hang around TSU long enough you can have access to the best of my notes from all these books and more!